Single Log View

 Timeline View

-Screenshot of timeline view
+Screenshot of the timeline view showing operations over time

 Pretty-Print View